 Thus, Huang’s work overlays two representative sculptures: the Discobulos of Myron from Classical Greece (p.
 3), and the Kneeling Archer from the Terracotta Army (p.
 5).
 Multiple prints were created using digital tools to color the soldier, whose vibrant colors once breathed life into his form much like the sculptures in Greece.
 All works and conceptual images are compiled in this artbook.
 The few underlying themes in this work can be condensed into a few questions, recalling classicist Donna Zuckerberg’s article: What is so special about classics as a discipline?
 Does it have discretion to claim guidance over the cultural products of other civilizations?
 And, what is the responsibility of those in the classics community in defining the responsibilities of their field—one that operates in a diverse world, both ancient and modern?

 Huang’s work ultimately aims to assert that while Eurocentric views are indeed subversive, it is possible to bring the two works into balanced cultural dialogue in order to contemplate the creative merit of each without discrediting either.
 Just as the work of one civilization is enough to provide scholarship for an entire lifetime, there is perhaps more to be gained in the multiculturalism of the ancient world.
 After all, the terracotta soldier may very well be pleased to finally be released from his solemn kneeling pose after two millenia.

-Millie Huang (College ’22) is a student at the University of Pennsylvania studying Neuroscience and Classical Studies.
+Millie Huang is a junior at the University of Pennsylvania studying Neuroscience and Classical Studies.